Skip to main content

 Keyword messages are messages that require one or more arguments.
 Their selector consists of one or more keywords each ending in a colon (:).
 They follow the syntactic template: receiver selectorWordOne: argumentOne wordTwo: argumentTwo.

-This page titled 5.2: Three Types of Messages is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.2: Three Types of Messages is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform.